-The following table shows base salary, AIP and cash and equity LTIP compensation at the target level for each of our named executive officers for 2014, 2013 and 2012 as approved by our Compensation Committee.
+The following table shows base salary, AIP and cash and equity LTIP compensation at the target level for each of our named executive officers for 2015, 2014 and 2013 as approved by our Compensation Committee.
 This table presents information that is supplemental to, and should not be considered a substitute for, the information contained in the Summary Compensation Table that appears under "Executive Compensation - Summary of Compensation."
 This table is not required by SEC rules.
 However, we have chosen to include it to help investors better understand the total target direct compensation levels of our named executive officers for the two most recent years reflected in our Summary Compensation Table and for the current year.
+No information is provided for Mr. Upchurch for 2013 because he first became a named executive officer in 2014.